cestpasphoto/cestpasphoto.github.io/README.md

 The training has been fully done on CPU, check [my repo](https://github.com/cestpasphoto/alpha-zero-general) and [this ReadMe](https://github.com/cestpasphoto/alpha-zero-general/blob/master/santorini/README.md).

 The UI also propose "undervolted" settings: instead of exploring 800 future positions, it explores 200 or 50 or 10 of them to reduce strength.
-If AI was trained with these lower numbers, it could have been stronger but that wasn't the purpose.

 ### Speed